 How to involve your board at the right level in company strategy

-A good way to handle the topic is for the board to first discuss and agree how they would like to be involved.
-Given the company’s history, the culture of past interaction with the executive team, and how the company is performing with the existing purpose, strategy and goals, the board may agree it should be involved to a greater or lesser degree.
+A good way to handle the topic is for the board to first discuss and agree on how they would like to be involved.
+Given the company’s history, the culture of past interaction with the executive team, and how the company is performing with the existing purpose, strategy, and goals, the board may agree it should be involved to a greater or lesser degree.

 If you’d like to have further discussion on this topic, don’t hesitate to contact us at reception@LeadershipAdvisorGroup.com